Crescent Hotel (Eureka Springs, Arkansas): History

-The Crescent Hotel was built in 1886 to a design by Isaac S. Taylor, as a resort for the rich and famous, but quickly became unmanageable and fell into disrepair.
-In 1908, it was reopened as the Crescent College and Conservatory for Young Women.
-This institution closed down in 1924, and then opened again in 1930 as a junior college.
-After the college closed in 1934, the Crescent was leased as a summer hotel.
+The Crescent Hotel was built in 1886, designed by St. Louis-based architect Isaac S. Taylor, as an elite resort with modern amenities such as electricity and elevators.
+The hotel quickly faced business struggles and fell into disrepair, only open to the public during the summer vacationing months.
+In 1908, as a bid to bring in more revenue for the ailing hotel, it was reopened as the Crescent College and Conservatory for Young Women.
+This institution offered courses in domestic arts, music, history, science, mathematics, theater, and literature.
+After the college closed in 1934, the Crescent was leased as a summer hotel once again.

-In 1937, it got a new owner, Norman G. Baker, who turned the place into a hospital and health resort.
-Baker, a millionaire, inventor and radio personality, styled himself as a doctor, despite having had no medical training.
+In 1937, it got a new owner, con man Norman G. Baker, who turned the place into a hospital and health resort, calling it a "castle in the air" in radio broadcasts.
+Baker, a millionaire, inventor and radio personality, styled himself as a doctor despite having had no medical training.
 He claimed to have discovered a number of "cures" for various ailments, including cancer, and launched frequent attacks on organized medicine, which he accused of being corrupt and profit-driven.

-Having been run out of Iowa for practicing medicine without a license, Baker moved his cancer patients to Arkansas and advertised his new health resort at the Crescent.
 His "cure" consisted primarily of drinking the area's natural spring water.
 In 1940, federal charges were filed against Baker for mail fraud and he spent four years in prison.
 The Crescent Hotel was left ownerless until 1946.
 In the spring of 1946, the Crescent Hotel was purchased by John R. Constantine, Herbert E. Shutter, Herbert Byfield, and Dwight Nichols.
-On March 15, 1967, the hotel was nearly burned to the ground.
-The only living owner at this time was Dwight Nichols.
+On March 15, 1967, the hotel's fourth floor burned, necessitating large renovations by the last living owner Dwight Nichols.

 In 1997, Marty and Elise Roenigk purchased the Crescent Hotel for $1.3 million.
-They oversaw a six-year restoration and renovation of the hotel rooms.
+They oversaw a six-year restoration and renovation of the hotel rooms that added historical furnishings and restored the building's spa in the basement level.
 Marty Roenigk died in a car crash in 2009; Elise Roenigk remains the hotel's current owner.

 The building was listed on the National Register of Historic Places in 2016.
+In 2019, excavation at the hotel discovered medicinal bottles from Baker's time as owner.